What should I pack when moving to Russia?

 We asked people living in Russia to list three things they wish they had brought and three they wish they had left behind.
 They responded...

 "When we moved here 7-1/2 years ago I could say I wish I had brought EVERYTHING and then some.
 Now most everything is available that one could find in say Stockholm or Prague.
 Luxury goods are still overinflated price-wise, but day to day things are comparable or cheaper than in Western Europe unless you shop in places strictly catering to foreigners.
 Computer gear is much cheaper in the States than here or Europe generally.
 Bring quality clothing to last for your stay.
-Here it's generally Wal-Mart quality at Nieman-Marcus prices," remarked another expat who made the move to St. Petersburg, Russia.
+Here it's generally Wal-Mart quality at Nieman-Marcus prices," commented one expat who made the move to St. Petersburg, Russia.

 Get Quote